-Cross-State Mobility Over Time
+Cross-State Mobility over Time

-Cross-state mobility is likely to vary over time due to factors that influence the number of teachers being hired (such as population trends and state budget issues), and changes to state policies that affect the cost of cross-state mobility (e.g., pension policies).
-Figure 1 presents rates of within-state within-state mobility and cross-state mobility.
-Rates of within-state mobility are highly correlated between the two states (10 overall and ho=0.93 since 2003) and appear to comport with macro-

-(Panel A) and cross-state (Panel B) mobility during 2001-13.
+Cross-state mobility is likely to vary over time due to factors that influence the number of teachers being hired (such as population trends and state budget issues), and changes to state policies that affect the cost of cross-state mobility (e.g. pension policies).
+Figure 1 presents rates of within-state (Panel A) and cross-state (Panel B) mobility during 2001-2013.